-We are subject to income taxes in the Netherlands.
-Significant judgment is required in determining the use of net operating loss carryforwards and taxation of upfront and milestone payments for income tax purposes.
+We are subject to income taxes in the Netherlands and the U.S. Significant judgment is required in determining the use of net operating loss carryforwards and taxation of upfront and milestone payments for income tax purposes.
 There are many transactions and calculations for which the ultimate tax determination is uncertain.
 Where the final tax outcome of these matters is different from the amounts that were initially recorded, such differences will impact the current and deferred income tax assets and liabilities in the period in which such determination is made.

 A tax charge was recognized during the reporting periods due to the U.S. profitable position.
-We have tax loss carryforwards of \$8.5 million as of December 31, 2021.
+We have tax loss carryforwards of \$5.6 million and capitalized IP development costs of \$84.1 million as of December 31, 2022.
 As a result of the Dutch corporate income tax law, tax loss carryforwards are not subject to a time limitation and remain available for offset indefinitely.
-Actual offset of these losses is however limited to 50% of the taxable amount that exceeds EUR 1 million (previously losses carry forward were subject to a time limitation of six years whereas losses from 2018 and prior years were subject to a time limitation of nine years - all losses that were still available for offset on 1 January 2022 became available for offset indefinitely).
+Actual offset of these losses is however limited to 50% of the taxable amount that exceeds EUR 1 million (previously losses carry forward were subject to a time limitation of six years whereas losses from 2018 and prior years were subject to a time limitation of nine years - all losses that were still available for offset on January 1, 2022 became available for offset indefinitely).

 Deferred income tax assets are recognized for tax losses and other temporary differences to the extent that the realization of the related tax benefit through future taxable profits is probable.
-We recognize deferred tax assets arising from unused tax losses or tax credits only to the extent we have sufficient taxable temporary differences or if there is convincing other evidence that sufficient taxable profit will be available against which the unused tax losses or unused tax credits can be utilized by us.
+We recognize deferred tax assets arising from unused tax losses or tax credits only to the extent we have sufficient taxable temporary differences or if there is convincing other evidence that sufficient taxable profit will be available against which the unused tax losses, deduction of capitalized IP development costs or unused tax credits can be utilized by us.
 Our judgment is that sufficient convincing other evidence is not available and therefore, a deferred tax asset is not recognized.

 In order to promote innovative technology development activities and investments in new technologies, a corporate income tax incentive has been introduced in Dutch tax law called the "Innovation Box."
-Profits from self-developed qualifying intangible assets are effectively subject to a 7% income tax rate for 2020 and a 9% income tax rate for 2021 and future years, instead of the general headline rate of 25% (25.8% as of 2022).
+Profits from self-developed qualifying intangible assets are effectively subject to a 9% income tax rate for 2021 and future years, instead of the general headline rate of 25.8% as of 2022.
 Lava Therapeutics N.V. believes it qualifies for the Innovation Box and is in this respect currently in a process for obtaining advance certainty from the Dutch tax authorities.
 For further information, please refer to Note 9 in our consolidated financial statements.